 What is the hiring process?

 After you submit your application through the Job Postings page, we will process your application.
 This can take anywhere from 1 to 2 weeks.
-At this point, please be sure to email us your two completed reference forms, that can be found on our Staff Paperwork page.
 If your application is successful, you will be contacted through email to schedule a phone interview.
 Phone interviews can be scheduled during the day or early evening.
 In-person interviews are also an option for those applicants in the Greater Toronto Area.
 Once an interview is conducted, the next steps can include a second interview (for certain positions only) and reference checks.
 Once the necessary requirements are met, you will be emailed a contract in the weeks to follow.

 Do I need to have been a camper to be considered?